• Skip to primary navigation

 If you want to read more about maternal mental health download the FREE Guide To Pregnancy & Postpartum Stress, Anxiety & Depression.
 It is full of information about symptoms, different types of maternal mood disorders and advice about what to do to start feeling like yourself again.

-In her Northbrook office, in the North Suburbs of Chicago, or via telephone or online counseling she offers the most convenient way for you to access support and help.
+Dr. Allen offers appointments via telephone or online counseling which are the most convenient way for you to access support and help.

-Dr Sarah Allen small logoIf you would like to read my blog posts of a variety of topics such as Anxiety, Depression, Parenting, Emotional Eating and Couples & Family Counseling click Dr. Allen’s Blog and then go to the relevant section that interests you.
+If you would like to read my blog posts of a variety of topics such as Anxiety, Depression, Parenting, Emotional Eating and Couples & Family Counseling click Dr. Allen’s Blog and then go to the relevant section that interests you.

 If you found this information helpful please share!